 Please be aware this table only aims to give you an idea, and not always the case due to differences in the frame design.

 Pro Tip: Regardless what the size of the frame is in “mm”, always check what prop sizes it supports.
-For example an 5″ frame might be larger or smaller than 210mm, or maybe a 250 frame only accept 5″ but not 6″ props.
+For example an 5″ frame might be larger or smaller than 210mm.
+Sometimes a 250mm frame might only accept 5″ but not 6″ props.
 It all depends on the actual design.

-Although you can run smaller propellers on a frame, we tend to avoid doing it for optimal performance.
-You could have a more agile quad using the smallest possible frame that matches that prop size.
-For example we wouldn’t run 4″ props on a 5″ frame, just get a 4″ frame for that.
+Although you can run smaller propellers on a frame, always try to avoid doing it for optimal performance.
+The quad perform the best when using the smallest possible frame that matches that prop size.
+For example don’t use 4″ props on a 5″ frame, just get a 4″ frame for that. :)

 The frame shape, or arm layout is determined by how the arms are connected to the body.
-It has been part of the non-stop mini quad development, more and more frame styles are invented to suit different needs.
-Today’s popular variations are:
+It does not only affect how the frame look but also has impacts on how the mini quad flies.
+The different frame styles are developed to suit different needs:

 - hybrid X